-Managing Parental Anxiety and Sadness When Your Kid Goes to Sleepaway Camp
+Managing Parental Anxiety When Kids are at Sleepaway Camp

 There can be a lot of challenges when it comes to sending your kid to sleepaway camp.
 Making the decision to have them go (even when your child is ready but you’re not), figuring out what you REALLY need to pack and dealing with your own parental anxiety and sadness.